Areen-Churi/areen-churi.github.io/docs/index.md

-# Hi I am Areen Churi
+# `Hi I am Areen Churi`
-!!! info
+!!! warning ""
-	This is a note
+This person is highly autistic and stupid